DISEASE & TREATMENT

 A normal IgG antibody and a harmful IgG antibody.
 A normal IgG antibody and a harmful IgG antibody.
 A normal IgG antibody and a harmful IgG antibody.

-Although the cause of CIDP is not fully understood, some studies have shown that with CIDP, the body accidentally creates harmful antibodies, known as harmful IgG (immunoglobulin G) antibodies.
-These antibodies attack the myelin coating and break it down on the neurons, in the peripheral nervous system—the part of the nervous system responsible for messages from your brain and spinal cord to your organs, arms, and legs.
-CIDP symptoms occur because the communication to and from the brain is lost or slowed.
+Although the cause of CIDP is not fully understood, some studies have shown that with CIDP, the body accidentally creates harmful antibodies, including harmful IgG (immunoglobulin G) antibodies.
+In people with CIDP, these harmful antibodies may play a role in damaging the myelin coating of the neurons in the peripheral nervous system—the part of the nervous system responsible for messages from your brain and spinal cord to your arms and legs.
+CIDP symptoms occur because the communication to and from the brain is lost or slowed due to damage to the myelin coating.

 In someone without CIDP, IgG antibodies do not attack myelin.
-Instead, they play a role in protecting the immune system, which in turn, help protect the body from disease.
+Instead, they play a role in protecting the immune system, which, in turn, helps protect the body from disease.

-The harmful IgG antibody attacks the myelin and exposes the nerve.9 The harmful IgG antibody attacks the myelin and exposes the nerve.9 The harmful IgG antibody attacks the myelin and exposes the nerve.9
+The harmful IgG antibody attacks the myelin and exposes the nerve.
+The harmful IgG antibody attacks the myelin and exposes the nerve.
+The harmful IgG antibody attacks the myelin and exposes the nerve.

 Fast facts